EnableX/Video-KYC-Application-Sample-for-Android/README.md

 ## 3. Setup Your Own Application Server

 You may need to setup your own Application Server after you tried the Sample Application with EnableX hosted Server.
-We have differnt variants of Appliciation Server Sample Code.
+We have different variants of Application Server Sample Code.
 Pick one in your preferred language and follow instructions given in respective README.md file.

 * NodeJS: [https://github.com/EnableX/Video-Conferencing-Open-Source-Web-Application-Sample.git]
 * PHP: [https://github.com/EnableX/Group-Video-Call-Conferencing-Sample-Application-in-PHP]